teamputtygen/hn-docs/docs/researcher/binary-images.rst

 Binary VM Images
 ================

 Uploading of binary VM images is strongly discouraged.
-Use of the Nuvla features for creating `portable recipes`_ (optionally with the `build feature`_) or the use of containers are preferred solutions.
+Instead, use of the Nuvla features for creating `portable recipes`_ (optionally with the `build feature`_) or the use of containers are preferred solutions.

+.. note:: From experience, **native base images provided by cloud providers are optimised for their cloud**.
+They tend to boot faster, are smaller and ultimately are more performant.
+Custom binary images tend to under perform compared to native images, and generally require adjustments, which can be time consuming.

 Open Telkom Cloud (OTC)
 -----------------------